Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Related Work

-\paragraph{Current Pathology Foundation Models} Recent years witnessed a surge of pathology FMs leveraging vision transformer architecture~\cite{dosovitskiy2020image} and self-supervised learning on large, diverse unlabeled datasets to learn generalizable representations that can be efficiently adapted to many downstream pathology tasks with minimal labeled data~\cite{wangTransformerbasedUnsupervisedContrastive2022,filiotScalingSelfSupervisedLearning2023,filiotPhikonv2LargePublic2024,vorontsov2024foundation,zimmermann2024virchow2,chen2024towards,hoptimus0,luVisuallanguageFoundationModel2024}.
+Recent years have witnessed a surge of pathology FMs leveraging vision transformer architecture~\cite{dosovitskiy2020image} and self-supervised learning on large unlabeled datasets to learn generalizable representations that can be efficiently adapted to many downstream pathology tasks with minimal labeled data~\cite{wangTransformerbasedUnsupervisedContrastive2022,filiotScalingSelfSupervisedLearning2023,filiotPhikonv2LargePublic2024,vorontsov2024foundation,zimmermann2024virchow2,chen2024uni,hoptimus0,luVisuallanguageFoundationModel2024}.
 Among most prominent pathology FMs, three large models have shown excellent performance: Virchow2, UNI2-h, and H-optimus-1.
-Virchow2~\cite{zimmermann2024virchow2} is a 632-million-parameter vision transformer model (ViT-H/14) for pathology, extending the earlier Virchow model~\cite{vorontsov2024foundation} and pretrained on an unprecedented dataset of 3.1 million H\&E-stained whole-slide images (WSIs) from 225,000 patients, totaling 2 billion image tiles.
-A larger variant, Virchow2G (1.9-billion parameters, ViT-G), was also introduced to examine pure model scaling effects.
-UNI2-h~\cite{chen2024towards} is a 681-million-parameter model (ViT-H/14) pretrained on over 200 million tiles from more than 350,000 H\&E WSIs across 20 major tissue types.
+Virchow2~\cite{zimmermann2024virchow2} is a 632-million-parameter vision transformer model (ViT-H/14) for pathology, extending the earlier Virchow model~\cite{vorontsov2024foundation} and pretrained on an exceptionally large dataset of 3.1 million H\&E-stained whole-slide images (WSIs) from 225,000 patients, totaling 2 billion image tiles.
+A bigger variant, Virchow2G (1.9 billion parameters, ViT-G), was introduced to examine pure model scaling effects.
+UNI2-h~\cite{chen2024uni} is a 681-million-parameter model (ViT-H/14) pretrained on over 200 million tiles from more than 350,000 H\&E WSIs across 20 major tissue types.
 H-optimus-1~\cite{hoptimus1} is a 1.1-billion-parameter ViT-G/14 model pretrained on over one million H\&E WSIs, comprising billions of tiles.
 Despite these advances, adoption of current resource-hungry pathology FMs in the clinic remains limited, and no single model provides both optimal efficiency and performance across all pathology tasks.